yassinsuleiman/DevOps-Docker-Learning/Multi-Container-Project/README.md

-# 🐳 Docker Multi-Container Challenge — Flask + Redis + NGINX
+# 🐳 SiteScope — A Containerized Flask + Redis + NGINX Analytics Dashboard

 This project is the outcome of the **CoderCo Containers Challenge** — where I built, debugged, and scaled a **multi-container application** from scratch.
 It may look like a simple counter app, but under the hood it demonstrates many **core DevOps concepts**: containerization, persistence, configuration management, scaling, and load balancing.